IUCN SSC Atlantic Island Invertebrates Specialist Group

 Did you know?

-How many endemic species of arthropods are in Canary islands archipelago?
+How many endemic species of arthropods are in Madeira archipelago?

-There are about 2898 arthropod species and subespecies endemic to Canary islands.
-See also http://sea-entomologia.org/IDE@/revista_4.pdf
+There are about 921 arthropod species and subespecies endemic to Madeira.
+See also http://sea-entomologia.org/IDE@/revista_6B.pdf